hobo0xcc/gizmos/README.md

-An WebAssembly-based operating system written in zig
+A WebAssembly-based "macrokernel" operating system

 This project is work in progress.